gradle/gradle/design-docs/ide-integration.md

     \- myproject-bar
        \- myproject-bar-app (instead of myproject-bar-myproject-app)

-* setting ide project name within `whenMerged` hook does not affect other eclipse project names.
+* setting ide project name within `whenMerged` results in a deprecation warning.
+* setting ide project name within `beforeMerged` results in a deprecation warning.
 * tests work with IDE gradle plugins and with IDE model queried via tooling api

 ## Feature - Tooling API parity with command-line for task visualisation and execution